youyanggu/covid19_projections/donate.md

 {% include iframe_donate.html %}

 ### **February 2021 Update:** Thank you for your interest in donating to my project.
 I am very grateful to have reached my fundraising goal.
-If you are interested in donating, I kindly request that you consider a donation to your [local food bank](https://www.feedingamerica.org/find-your-local-foodbank).
+If you are interested in donating, I kindly request that you consider a donation to your [local food bank](https://www.feedingamerica.org/find-your-local-foodbank) or [GiveDirectly](https://www.givedirectly.org/).

 *covid19-projections.com* is entirely built and run by myself, [Youyang Gu](https://youyanggu.com).
 Since April, I have volunteered thousands of hours of my time to making sure that people have the best data and model possible to make informed decisions.